rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 *input lifetimes*, and lifetimes on return values are called *output lifetimes*.

-Now, on to the rules that the compiler uses to figure out what lifetimes references have when there aren't explicit annotations.
+Now, on to the rules that the compiler uses to figure out what lifetimes references have when there aren’t explicit annotations.
 The first rule applies to input lifetimes, and the second two rules apply to output lifetimes.
-If the compiler gets to the end of the three rules and there are still references that it can't figure out lifetimes for, the compiler will stop with an error.
+If the compiler gets to the end of the three rules and there are still references that it can’t figure out lifetimes for, the compiler will stop with an error.

 1. Each parameter that is a reference gets its own lifetime parameter.
 In other words, a function with one parameter gets one lifetime parameter: `fn